New from Morrowind Update

 If you did not buy the Imperial edition, you can buy the cheapest horse from the stable at 10,000g or you can buy one from the Crown Store.

 Get some good addons.
 You can find these at esoui.com.
-Our wiki has a nice list.
+Here has a list I found useful.

 Truly explore Tamriel.
 Take in the sights.
 Feel the breeze.
 Talk to its citizens.
 This game will give you much more if you do these.